bitovi/hatchify/docs/koa/README.md

 } satisfies Record<string, PartialSchema>

 const app = new Koa()

-const hatchedKoa = hatchifyKoa(schemas, {
+// Pass schemas and other settings to configure hatchify. const hatchedKoa = hatchifyKoa(schemas, {
   prefix: "/api",
   database: { uri: "sqlite://localhost/:memory" },
 })

 ;(async () => {
-  await hatchedKoa.modelSync({ alter: true })
+  // Update the database to match the schema await hatchedKoa.modelSync({ alter: true })

-  app.use(hatchedKoa.middleware.allModels.all)
+  // Create CRUD endpoints for all schemas app.use(hatchedKoa.middleware.allModels.all)

   app.listen(3000, () => {